-Pacific Coast Article: Mixing it up – Thousand Oaks getting city’s first mixed-use development
+Pacific Coast Business Times: Mixing it up – Thousand Oaks getting city’s first mixed-use development

 Thousand Oaks will soon have its first mixed-use residential project as part of a broader effort to revitalize its downtown area.